 Because theatre is a team effort and we "learn by doing", attendance, punctuality, and active participation in classes is very important.
 Students must be able to rely on each other to be in class and/or rehearsals and to come prepared.
 Classes are progressive and are designed to be taken year-long

 As acting is a performing art, it is essential for all actors in our upper level drama program to participate in our annual productions.
 Participation offers artistic, technical and emotional growth opportunities, both individually and as a team.
+Students enrolled in our pre-professional Theatre Program are also expected to participate in our Special Skills workshops.

 In the Spring, we offer the opportunity for parents, actors, and teachers to come together to discuss the current progression of their student and to set goals for the future.
 This is the time during which we will give the student an evaluation that assesses classroom conduct, technique, as well as artistry and performance.
 This is helpful to both the student and parents, as it provides an understanding from which continued progression can be achieved. .